getsolus/help-center-docs/software/kwallet/en.md

 title = "KDE Wallet and SSH keys" lastmod = "2019-03-16T14:50:00+01:00"
 +++
-# Using KDE Wallet to manage SSH key passphrases on Solus KDE Plasma Desktop
+# KDE Wallet and SSH keys

 In KDE Plasma, the KDE Wallet is responsible for securely storing and supplying user credentials to the various KDE applications that request them.